Essential Utilities (NYSE:WTRG) Releases FY 2022 Earnings Guidance

-Essential Utilities (NYSE:WTRG – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+Essential Utilities (NYSE:WTRG – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $1.75-$1.80 for the period, compared to the consensus estimate of $1.79.
 The company issued revenue guidance of -.

+A number of analysts have issued reports on the stock.
+Robert W. Baird reduced their target price on shares of Essential Utilities from $53.00 to $50.00 in a research note on Tuesday, May 10th.
+Zacks Investment Research upgraded shares of Essential Utilities from a sell rating to a hold rating and set a $49.00 price objective for the company in a research note on Wednesday, April 27th.
+Wells Fargo & Company boosted their price objective on shares of Essential Utilities from $50.00 to $53.00 and gave the stock an overweight rating in a research note on Tuesday, April 19th.
+StockNews.com upgraded shares of Essential Utilities from a sell rating to a hold rating in a research note on Monday, May 16th.
+Finally, Evercore ISI upgraded shares of Essential Utilities from an in-line rating to an outperform rating and boosted their price objective for the stock from $52.00 to $53.00 in a research note on Thursday, March 10th.
+Three research analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
+According to data from MarketBeat.com, Essential Utilities has a consensus rating of Buy and a consensus target price of $51.67.

 Essential Utilities, Inc, through its subsidiaries, operates regulated utilities that provide water, wastewater, or natural gas services in the United States.
 It offers water services through operating and maintenance contract with municipal authorities and other parties.
 The company also provides non-utility raw water supply services for firms in the natural gas drilling industry; and water and sewer line protection solutions, and repair services to households through a third-party.